Scrolling through my website you may fall in love as you're scrolling. Then you click on "Pricing" and your jaw drops a little bit.

 Well, here is the full explanation for everything that goes into my pricing, explaining why my prices are listed as such.

 Next, the lenses.
 Each lens has a different purpose.
 Some are for closer shots, some for farther shots, and some for wider shots.
 I have a few different lenses.
 My 24-70 mm lens retails at about $1200.
+My 70-200 retails at $1300.
 My 50 mm is my first lens I ever bought and was $80.
 My other lens is an 85 mm lens, which is $350.
 I also have a flash, which is $75.

-Altogether, my equipment costed me about $4000.
+Altogether, my equipment costed me over $5000.
 This isn't really bad for a business startup, but this isn't where it ends.

 Every year, business licenses and insurance is also needed.
 Of course, car, phone, and house bills are necessary as well.